microsoft/PlanetaryComputerDataCatalog/docs/overview/environment.md

 When you're done with your session on the hub, make sure to stop your server to release the resources your consuming.
 From the Jupyterlab UI, select *File > Hub Control Panel*.
 This will open a new tab at [https://pccompute.westeurope.cloudapp.azure.com/compute/hub/home](https://pccompute.westeurope.cloudapp.azure.com/compute/hub/home), which lets you manage your servers.

+Note that the QGIS environment doesn't run the Jupyterlab UI, so you'll need to navigate directly to the [JupyterHub Control Panel](https://pccompute.westeurope.cloudapp.azure.com/compute/hub/home) to stop your server.

 ![Jupyterlab menu showing how to open the hub control panel.](images/jupyterlab-menu.png)

 Select *Stop My Server* to stop your server and release all of the resources you're consuming.